The Analysis of eTick Submission in Ontario

 License

-OSURJ Publication Rights Policy Agreement Please fill in the following blanks.
+Please fill in the following blanks.

 I, ____________________ (submitting author) am submitting an article to the University of Ottawa Science Undergraduate Research Journal (OSURJ) entitled _________________________________________________________________________

-I. OSURJ Mandate:
+- OSURJ Mandate:

 The University of Ottawa Science Undergraduate Research Journal is a bilingual multidisciplinary open-access and non-proprietary journal.
-A journal of this nature embraces all disciplines of science and is the result of a collaborate effort between undergraduate, graduate and faculty members.
-Our goal is to provide invaluable publishing and submission process experience to undergraduate students and ultimately promote undergraduate research within the UOttawa community.
+A journal of this nature embraces all disciplines of science and is the result of a collaborative effort between undergraduate, graduate, and faculty members.
+Our goal is to provide invaluable publishing and submission process experience to undergraduate students and ultimately to promote undergraduate research within the uOttawa community.

-II.
-Review Process of OSURJ
+- Review Process of OSURJ

-OSURJ uses a single-blind review process.
-The submitted article is first sent to the managing editor who assigns the article to the relevant section editor responsible for the specific science discipline.
-The section editor provides a preliminary review to confirm that the submission is within OSURJ’s scope after which it is assigned to one undergraduate reviewer and one faculty review for independent review.
-The reviewers recommend to either reject, accept or conditionally accept the article with revisions required.
-Based on the recommendations from both reviewers, the section editor makes the final decision of publication.
+OSURJ uses a double-blind review process.
+The submitted article is first reviewed by the Editor-in-Chief(s) to confirm whether the submission is within the scope of OSURJ.
+After which, it is sent to the managing editor(s) who assign the article to the relevant undergraduate associate reviewer and graduate or faculty reviewer for independent review.
+The reviewers recommend to either reject, accept, or conditionally accept the article with revisions required.
+Based on the recommendations from both reviewers, the Co-Editor-in-Chief(s) make(s) the final decision regarding publication.

 III.
 Proprietorship and Author Rights:

 Authors retain all copyrights to their research and original data and may publish in other journals at the journal’s discretion.
 OSURJ acknowledges that all information submitted by the author(s) is their intellectual property and therefore any republication of such property is not allowed without written consent from the submitting author(s).
 Articles published in OSURJ may be published in other journals.
+However, authors should be made aware that other publishers may not permit the republication of original research published in an undergraduate journal such as OSURJ.
+Consequently, the author should consult the publication policies of other journals, and all relevant parties should be made aware of this possibility before proceeding with article submission.

-IV.
-Falsification of Data
+- Falsification of Data:

 Methods for the acquisition and analysis of data should be accurately and fully displayed to allow for replication by other researchers.
 Data fabrication and alteration is unethical and may lead to unfounded conclusions.
 As such, it is not permitted by OSURJ.